COViD and The Lifestyle

 We can still play in the lifestyle, but we will have to change what we do a little.
 As we're a fully licensed recognised private members club who work alongside our local authorities, we can function within full legislation.
 As we're a licensed premises the legislation and guidelines released means we can operate within the law to offer a safe service for members.
-There will be no party nights or live music nights for a while to come yet, but lifestyle lovers can still socialise on a smaller scale.
 When social distancing measures relax, you can still see if another couple will want to explore further with you virtually and socially distanced.
 You can ask a single to join in on your adventures.
 You can create your own special unicorn bubble.

 You can't be greedy anymore, but you can be selective!
 Think of it as no longer having a quick takeaway that leaves you wanting more, but rather indulging in a five course dinner that fully satisfies you!
 The lifestyle is going to become more relaxed and you'll savour experiences more, giving more opportunity to discover new pleasures with just a few people in your bubbles.